“Do I seriously have to go to this?”

 “Damn girl!
 We’re going to have to fight them off you!”

-Addison laughed.
+I laughed.
 “Oh shut up Jack.”

-“Where Michelle?”
-Her mom asked.
+“Where’s Michelle?”
+My mom asked.

-“Downstairs.”
-Jack’s eyes widened.
-“She was NOT about to make it up here.”
+“Downstairs,” Jack’s eyes widened, “She was NOT about to make it up here.”

-They all gave a light giggle.
+We all gave a light giggle.
 Michelle was due any day now.
 The poor girl was tired, swollen, and miserable.